-16 §7704(a).

-need for corporate tax treatment was the public trading of limited partnership interests.17 As such, the Code defines a PTP as any partnership whose interests are either (i) traded on an established securities market, or (ii) readily tradable on a secondary market (or the substantial equivalent thereof).18 Partnership interests are "readily tradable on a secondary market or substantial equivalent thereof"19 if "taking into account all of the facts and circumstances, the partners are readily able to buy, sell, or exchange their partnership interests in a manner that is comparable, economically, to trading on an established securities market."20 Note that the IRS and the Department of the Treasury ("Treasury") have provided several regula-tory safe harbors that further clarify whether or not a partnership's interests are readily tradable on a sec-ondary market.21 The safe harbors include bright-line rules that bring some certainty to the tax classification of PTPs.2
+As a general rule, §7704 provides that a publicly traded partnership ("PTP") will be classified as a corporation for U.S. federal income tax purposes unless the partnership meets certain exceptions.
+In enacting §7704, Congress found many similarities between corporations and PTPs, but the definitive characteristic that Congress found to be indicative of a need for corporate tax treatment was the public trading of limited partnership interests.
+17 As such, the Code defines a PTP as any partnership whose interests are either (i) traded on an established securities market, or (ii) readily tradable on a secondary market (or the substantial equivalent thereof).
+18 Partnership interests are "readily tradable on a secondary market or substantial equivalent thereof" if "taking into account all of the facts and circumstances, the partners are readily able to buy, sell, or exchange their partnership interests in a manner that is comparable, economically, to trading on an established securities market."
+Note that the IRS and the Department of the Treasury ("Treasury") have provided several regulatory safe harbors that further clarify whether or not a partnership's interests are readily tradable on a secondary market.
+The safe harbors include bright-line rules that bring some certainty to the tax classification of PTPs.2